 I have spent over a decade supporting the educational endeavours of health professional and professions.
 I love it.
-I am pretty decent at it and, as a learning technologist, it gives you a really good grounding in professional education.
+I am pretty decent at it and, as a learning technologist, working in health gives you a really good grounding in professional education.
 Things such as workplace based assessments, psychometrics, reusable learning objects, question design, competencies, electronic portfolios have all become mainstream educational strategies.
 I encountered them all earlier in my career as they are staples of health education.

 For example, in the summer of 2019 I ran a ‘taster’ session for how one might want to do an OSCE.
 12 people from different professions came and we stress tested a workflow using Blackboard Rubrics within the Grade Centre and Panopto to gives students grades, feedback and a recording of their assessment within 12 hours.
 People shared experiences of doing OSCEs and discussed what would and wouldn’t work.
 A summary can be found in this video.
 We piloted using the rubrics with Physiotherapy in the summer of 2019.
 The module leader has happily attended meetings with Optometrists within the Faculty for a slightly different use.
 This was so successful we will conduct larger pilots with other health cohorts in 2020 and purchasing new equipment to support this (Surface Go).
 This use of the rubrics is the first time for the University.
-We are presenting it at a community of practice event in December 2019 and we have been invited to feed into a larger project in 2020.
+We are presented it at a community of practice event in December 2019 and we planned to feed into a larger project in 2020.
+Then the pandemic happened.

-However sometimes it is hard to make these natural bedfellows works together.
+However, sometimes it is hard to make these natural bedfellows works together.
 We seem to constantly make anatomy and physiology or research methods learning objects.
 The Faculty should be in a prime position for using and producing RLOs.
 However, we are so big it is like herding cats.
 Some disciplines don’t like other disciplines for frankly epistemological reasons.
 The more senior I get the more respect I have for clinic or ward managers who have to make these components work.

 Unlike some of my erstwhile colleagues I never have to ‘push’ anything.
 I never have to persuade or cajole or dictate.
 In health related disciplines there are extrinsic drivers that emanate from the professions.
 We look at alternative delivery methods because we have pressure from employers.
 We look at online examinations because of pressure growing student numbers.
 We live a very future facing ontology as standard and again it makes life so much easier.

-The flipside of this is we run a multi speed Faculty.
+The flipside of this is we ran a multi speed Faculty.
 One team looking quite far off into the future and the another having shorter horizons.
-This is helped by having such a tech focused Secretary of State for Health.
+This was helped by having such a tech focused Secretary of State for Health.
 It gives a frame for change even if, like me, you don’t personally like Matt Hancock.
 Things such as the Topol report really do bring tech back into the conversation.